liaoliao-24/liaoliao-24.github.io/_pages/philosophy.md

 permalink: /philosophy/
 author_profile: true
 ---
-Philosophy(φιλοσοφία) is the love of wisdom, but the point is to change the world.
+Philosophy(φιλοσοφία) is the love of wisdom.
+However, we should always remember that the point is to change the world.

 ![thesisOnFeuerbach](../assets/images/thesisOnFeuerbach.jpg)